 Distribution in the United States.
 If any of our product candidates is scheduled as Schedule II or III, the Company would also need to identify wholesale distributors with the appropriate DEA and state registrations and authority to distribute the product to pharmacies and other health care providers.
 The Company would need to identify distributors to distribute the product to pharmacies; these distributors would need to obtain Schedule II or III distribution registrations.
 The failure to obtain, or delay in obtaining, or the loss any of those registrations could result in increased costs to us.
 If any of our product candidates is a Schedule II drug, pharmacies would have to maintain enhanced security with alarms and monitoring systems, and they must adhere to recordkeeping and inventory requirements.
 This may discourage some pharmacies from carrying either or both products.
-Furthermore, state and federal enforcement actions, regulatory requirements, and legislation intended to reduce prescription drug monitoring program may make physicians less willing to prescribe, and pharmacies to dispense, Schedule II products.
+Furthermore, state and federal enforcement actions, regulatory requirements, and legislation intended to reduce prescription drug abuse, such as the requirement that physicians consult a state prescription drug monitoring program may make physicians less willing to prescribe, and pharmacies to dispense, Schedule II products.